 - pending action plans, reporting progress on action plans started in previous years

-Please contact the Office of Institutional Effectiveness for information about
+Please contact the Office of Institutional Research and Effectiveness for information about

 - units which must complete assessment reports